Adheeba-Salam/Career-Truth/README.md

+# Career Truth

+### Real Jobs.
+Verified Opportunities.

+Career Truth is a job-search platform designed to help candidates discover genuine job opportunities and reduce exposure to misleading or fraudulent job postings.

+## 🚧 Project Status

+**Work in Progress**

+The platform is currently under development.

+## 🎯 Vision

+To create a trusted job-search platform where candidates can discover, evaluate, and apply for legitimate job opportunities.

+## Planned Features

+- Job search and filtering
+- Verified employer profiles
+- Job posting management
+- Candidate accounts
+- Application tracking
+- Job verification
+- Scam/fraud reporting
+- Employer and job details
+- Secure authentication

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.